The 7 Best National Down Payment Assistance Programs for Buyers

 Your agent can help you identify which lenders work with each program.

-Contact the lender and tell your loan officer that you’re looking to utilize the DPA program, and ask how you can apply.
+Contact the lender and tell your loan officer that you’re looking to use the DPA program, and ask how you can apply.
 They’ll guide you through the process of applying for the grant or second loan and applying for your home loan.

 Step 4: Close and move!